Environment & Scene Graph¶

 Always use link.addVisual(v) and link.addCollision(c) instead of

 link.visual.append(v).
-The append method silently fails due to
+The append method silently fails because

-nanobind returning copies of C++ vectors.
+nanobind returns copies of the underlying C++ vectors.

 Moving Objects¶